d-wiltshire/Student-Success/README.md

 #### Removing elementary and middle schools from the datasets

 Two of the datasets contained elementary and middle schools in the dataset in addition to the high schools needed for our project.
-These datasets contained 13 columns of students, representing kindergarten through 12th grade, with numbers in each column at each row indicating the number of students in that grade per school.
+These datasets contain many columns of students, representing pre-kindergarten levels through 12th grade, with numbers in each column at each row indicating the number of students in that grade per school.

 This process involved the following:
-* Dropping the K-8th grade columns
+* Dropping the pre-K through 8th grade columns
 * Converting all blank values in the 9th-12th columns to NaNs
 * Converting all NaNs in the 9th-12th columns to a placeholder to use for filtering
 * Filtering the dataset to include only rows that included a positive number in at least one of the 9th-12th grade columns